lightbend/kalix-jvm-sdk/samples/java-spring-cinema-booking-choreography/README.md

 }
 ```

-Similar as with Kalix View, Action class level annotation `@Subscribe.EventSourcedEntity` defines a source.
+Similar as with Kalix Views, the Action class level annotation `@Subscribe.EventSourcedEntity` defines a source.
-Configures Action subscription to domain event changes from a Kalix Entity (`value = ShowEntity.class` indicates which Entity type).<br>
+It configures an Action subscription to domain event changes from a Kalix Entity (`value = ShowEntity.class` indicates which Entity type).

-For each Kalix Entity domain event, that Action is subscribed to we need to implement handler method <br>
+For each Kalix Entity domain event, the Action is subscribed to, we need to implement ahandler method.
-Similar as with Kalix Entity endpoints, reply type of handler methods is `Effect` (declarative way to instruct Kalix what needs to be performed).<br>
+Similar as with Kalix Entity endpoints, the reply type of handler methods is `Effect` (declarative way to instruct Kalix what needs to be performed).

-Kalix ensures that handler method is executed with `at-least-once` execution semantic. <br>
+Kalix ensures that the handler method is executed with _at-least-once_ execution semantics.

-To be able to interact with other Kalix components, Kalix provides a [Component client](https://docs.kalix.io/java/component-and-service-calls.html#_component_client).<br>
+To be able to interact with other Kalix components, Kalix provides a [Component client](https://docs.kalix.io/java/component-and-service-calls.html#_component_client).

-On `SeatReservationPaid` and `SeatReserved` we are going to use a Component client to call corresponding `ReservationEntity` endpoint.
+On `SeatReservationPaid` and `SeatReserved` we are going to use a Component client to call the corresponding `ReservationEntity` endpoint.

-**Tip:** Check `com.example.cinema.reservation.FoldShowEventsToReservationAction` Java class for complete reference implementation.<br>
+**Tip:** Check the `com.example.cinema.reservation.FoldShowEventsToReservationAction` class for a complete reference implementation.

 ## Entity and Action interaction integration test

-To test `ReservationEntity` and `FoldShowEventsToReservationAction` we are going to use Kalix integration test testkit. <br>
+To test the `ReservationEntity` and `FoldShowEventsToReservationAction` we are going to use Kalix integration test testkit.

-Kalix Action with Subscription depend on `Kalix runtime` to run so Kalix integration test testkit needs to be used (test class needs to extend `KalixIntegrationTestKitSupport`).<br>
+Kalix Actions with Subscriptions depend on the _Kalix Runtime_ to run, so the Kalix integration test testkit needs to be used (test class needs to extend `KalixIntegrationTestKitSupport`).

-More information about Kalix Action testing can be found [here](https://docs.kalix.io/java/actions-publishing-subscribing.html#_testing_the_integration).<br>
+More information about Kalix Action testing can be found [here](https://docs.kalix.io/java/actions-publishing-subscribing.html#_testing_the_integration).

-**Note:** More info about `Kalix runtime` can be found [here](https://docs.kalix.io/concepts/programming-model.html#_kalix_services)<br>
+**Note:** More info about the _Kalix Runtime_ can be found [here](https://docs.kalix.io/concepts/programming-model.html#_kalix_services).

-Kalix integration test testkit is responsible for running `Kalix runtime` in docker container using `Test containers` and connecting it with the `Service` test that is running.
+The Kalix integration test testkit is responsible for running the _Kalix Runtime_ in a Docker container using _Test Containers_ and connecting it to the `Service` test that is running.

 ```java
 @DirtiesContext